-These research works are noteworthy but tackle specific issues in isolation, and do not provide an operational and end-to-end communication model for analyzing and optimizing RIS-aided wireless systems, in which the impact of the EM fields and of the currents impressed and induced on the radiating elements can be explicitly identified.
-In this letter, we tackle these fundamental issues by introducing a new physics- and EM-compliant communication model for RIS-aided wireless systems.
-The proposed approach (i) has its foundation on the laws of electromagnetism for the generation, propagation, and scattering of the EM fields; (ii) accounts for the intertwinement between the amplitude and phase response and for the mutual coupling between the radiated EM fields and the current induced on closely spaced scatterers; and (iii) yields a one-to-one mapping between the voltages measured at the output ports of a multi-antenna receiver and the voltages impressed at the input ports of a multi-antenna transmitter.
-Therefore, the proposed communication model is end-to-end, EM-compliant, mutual-coupling-aware, and unit-cell-aware.
+These research works are noteworthy but tackle specific issues in isolation, and do not provide an operational and end-to-end communication model for analyzing and optimizing RIS-assisted wireless systems, in which the impact of the EM fields and of the currents impressed and induced on the radiating elements can be explicitly identified.
+In this letter, we tackle these fundamental issues by introducing a new physics- and EM-compliant communication model for RIS-assisted wireless systems.
+The proposed approach has four main attributes: (i) it has its foundation on the laws of electromagnetism for the generation, propagation, and scattering of the EM fields; (ii) it accounts for the intertwinement between the amplitude and phase response and for the mutual coupling between the radiated EM fields and the current induced on closely spaced scatterers; and (iii) it yields a one-to-one mapping between the voltages measured at the ports of a multi-antenna receiver and the voltages impressed at the ports of a multi-antenna transmitter.
+Thus, the proposed communication model is end-to-end, EM-compliant, mutual coupling and unit cell aware.

-More specifically, we introduce a circuit-based communication model for RIS-aided wireless systems that is based on the mutual impedances between all existing radiating elements (transmit/receive antennas, passive scatterers) \cite{Gradoni}.
-We prove that the impact of (i) the incident EM fields (impressed by a generator or scattered/induced); (ii) the input voltages at the transmitter and the load impedances at the receiver; and (iii) the reconfigurable load impedances that control the passive scatterers of the RIS is jointly taken into account, and is explicitly unfolded and individually observable in the proposed end-to-end communication model.
+More specifically, we introduce a circuit-based communication model for RIS-assisted wireless systems that is based on the mutual impedances between all existing radiating elements (transmit/receive antennas, passive scatterers) \cite{Gradoni}.
+We prove that the impact of (i) the incident EM fields (impressed by a generator or scattered/induced); (ii) the voltage generators at the transmitter and the load impedances at the receiver; and (iii) the tunable load impedances that control the passive scatterers of the RIS is jointly taken into account, and is explicitly unfolded and individually observable in the proposed end-to-end communication model.
 To the best of our knowledge, this letter introduces the first complete EM-compliant communication model for RIS-aided wireless systems.

 \textit{Notation}: Vectors and matrices are denoted in bold font; ${{\bf{\hat z}}}$ is the unit-norm vector $\bf{z}$; $j=\sqrt{-1}$ is the imaginary unit; $\varepsilon_0$ and $\mu_0$ are the permittivity and permeability in vacuum; ${c_0} = 1/\sqrt {{\varepsilon _0}{\mu _0}}$ is the speed of light; $\eta_0 = \sqrt{\mu_0/\varepsilon_0}$ is the characteristic independence in vacuum; $f$ is the frequency; $\omega = 2\pi f$ is the angular frequency; $\lambda$ is the wavelength; $k_0=2 \pi /\lambda$ is the wavenumber; $\delta(\cdot)$ is the Dirac delta function; ${\partial _z^2}$ denotes the second-order partial derivative with respect to $z$; and $\cdot$ denotes the scalar product between vectors.